fairybamboo/healthy-spine/README.md

 We already have 3 members in our group--Zoey HU, Xiaolong DU and Paloma SONG(Xinyi SONG).

 At present,the roles of team members are:
-ZoeyHU - Program manager
+ZoeyHU - Program manager\n
-XiaolongDU - Developer
+XiaolongDU - Developer\n
-PalomaSONG - Requirements Analyst
+PalomaSONG - Requirements Analyst\n

 Looking forward to your participation*⸜( •ᴗ• )⸝*